prachitiJadhav/National-Climatic-Data-Center-NCDC-Weather-Data-Analysis/README.md

 #### Note
 - Ensure your Mapper and Reducer scripts are correctly implemented to filter out missing values and accurately process visibility distance data.
 - Adjust the paths and filenames in the commands according to your project's directory structure and Hadoop environment setup.
-- The commands provided assume a Unix-like environment and may need adjustments for other operating systems.

 ### Part 4: Data Analysis with Pig and Hive